suborbital/docs/website/docs/atmo/getstarted/building-and-running.md

 ✅ DONE: bundle was created -> runnables.wasm.zip @ v0.1.0
 ```

-{% hint style="info" %}
 If you prefer not to use Docker, you can also [build your Runnables natively](https://github.com/suborbital/subo/blob/main/docs/get-started.md#building-without-docker).
-{% endhint %}

 ## Running a development server

 Now that we have our application bundle built, we can start a development server.

 In the `important-api` directory, run:

 ```text
 subo dev
 ```

-This creates a Docker container running Atmo, copies your `runnables.wasm.zip` into the container, and starts an Atmo server listening on `http://localhost:8080`.
+This creates a Docker container running Atmo, copies your `runnables.wasm.zip` into
+the container, and starts an Atmo server listening on `http://localhost:8080`.

-You can test the `/hello` route in a second terminal by sending a POST request with a body to it:
+You can test the `/hello` route in a second terminal by sending a POST request
+with a body to it:

 ```text
 curl localhost:8080/hello -d 'from the Kármán line!'